aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ### Enablement

-To create a delegated administrator for Amazon Detective to your desired Security Tooling Account, follow the [enablement documentation](https://docs.aws.amazon.com/detective/latest/adminguide/accounts-designate-admin.html).
+To create a Delegated Administrator for Amazon Detective to your desired Security Tooling Account, follow the [enablement documentation](https://docs.aws.amazon.com/detective/latest/adminguide/accounts-designate-admin.html).
 Then, using your AWS console, open your Security Tooling account and browse to the Detective service.

 Detective is very easy to enable.
 There is nothing to install and the integration with other AWS services is seamless.
 In the Detective service, enable Detective by clicking on the orange Get Started button.